 Splitting Planes—The Good, The Bad And The Ugly

 Splitting planes or making plane cuts is another one of those technical issues wherein there is a lot of conflicting information.
-Some say it’s a good thing to split planes; others say you can make plane cuts in both ground and power planes, some say you make cuts only in power planes, and others say to avoid plane cuts altogether.
+Some say it’s a good thing to split planes; others say you can split ground planes and power planes both, some say you make cuts only in power planes, and others say to avoid plane cuts altogether.
 This article will debunk the myths surrounding split planes, provide evidence as to when they are useful, and describe when they should not be made.

 Truths, rumors and misconceptions

 As noted above, splitting planes or making plane cuts is one of those topic areas that is plagued with a lot of misinformation and confusion.
 Following are some of the more frequently made comments, which serve to confuse the topic as a whole, and do a disservice to product developers.
 It should be noted that the “anti-split” warnings are somewhat randomized in terms of where they should be placed, why they should be done and what harm they can do.
 They include:

 “Crossing a split plane with a trace is bad because it increases inductance and complicates the path for the return current.”

 “You split ground planes to reduce common mode noise on its analog side “